SKISS - a project to strengthen the strategic collaboration capacity at KI

-In dedicated initiative for 2018-2020, the innovation agency Vinnova has granted funding to Swedish higher education institutions (HEIs) to develop their collaborative capacity and support strategically important needs in this area.
-It is the ambition of KI to be an active partner in this initiative and to work together with many other HEIs to develop an increased capacity for collaboration.
+In dedicated initiative the innovation agency Vinnova has granted funding to Swedish higher education institutions (HEIs) to develop their collaborative capacity and support strategically important needs in this area.
+KI is an active partner in this initiative and are working together with other HEIs to develop an increased capacity for collaboration.

 The projects in which KI has chosen to participate complement one another and are intended to produce synergistic effects for our university.
 To achieve this, KI is coordinating participation in these Vinnova-funded, cross-institutional projects through an umbrella project known as SKISS.